xcesslogic-tech/spider/README.md

 You can configure actions to be performed when a user reaches a certain amount of strikes, currently supported actions are: `timeout`, `kick` and `ban`

 ### Basic Moderation
-Big Chungus has a system of hierarchy based moderation, which allows members of higher position to moderate members of (relatively) lower position, even though both members are moderators.
+Spider has a system of hierarchy based moderation, which allows members of higher position to moderate members of (relatively) lower position, even though both members are moderators.
 The basic moderation commands available in the bot are: `ban`, `unban`, `kick`, `timeout`, `strike`, `strikes` and `relax`.
 > _Moderators_ are people who can run moderation commands in a server.

 ## Using the Code